-We have no matters to report as to the fair presentation and the consistency with the financial statements of the information given in the Management Report of the Board and in the other documents provided to Shareholders with respect to the financial position and the financial statements.
+We have no matters to report as to the fair presentation and the consistency with the financial statements of the information given in the management report of of the Board of Directors approved on March 11, 2020 and in the other documents provided to the shareholders with respect to the financial position and the financial statements.
+With regard to the events which occurred and the facts known after the date the financial statements were approved by the Board of Directors relating to the impact of the Covid-19 crisis, the management indicated to us that they will be communicated to the annual general meeting called to approve the financial statements.